1997-2001 Honda CR250 – Sprocket & Drive Chain Maintenance

 Chain Removal

-1. Locate the master link, then rotate the chain, so it sits on top of the swingarm.
+1. Locate the master link, then rotate the chain to sit on the swing arm.

 2. Lay your left forearm on the chain, with your screwdriver facing the front of the bike.